BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

         # do whatever other initialization you want here
 ```

-If we open napari, add our image and add MyGui to napari, we get the same result as shown [here](#figure3) and [here](https://biapol.github.io/blog/marcelo_zoccoler/entry_user_interf3#figure3).
+If we open napari, add our image and add MyGui to napari, we get the same result as shown [before](#figure3).

-We just need to provide dictionnaires to the `param_options` to match the style we want, like this:
+Similarly, to match the widgets style we want (like in [previous results](#figure4)), we can provide dictionnaires to the `param_options`, like this:

 ```
 class MyGui(FunctionGui):